-- 2. A grade of B- or higher is expected to be maintained for the required courses.
+- 1. Minimum of 90 semester hours of graduate credit, including a minimum of 30 semesters hours at the Masters level, and a Minimum of 60 semester hours of graduate credit beyond the master's level.
+The required minimum 60 credits beyond the Masters level should include a minimum of 30 hours of Ph.D. dissertation research. - 2.
+A grade of B- or higher is expected to be maintained for the required courses.
 A grade of B- or higher is also required for all of the pre-requisite courses. - 3.
-An overall GPA of 3.0 or higher must be maintained. - 4.
+A cumulative graduate GPA of 3.0 or higher must be maintained. - 4.
 Satisfactory overall performance is expected on a written qualifying examination, which is administered after completion of the required graduate courses.
-The qualifying examination covers the following graduate courses, including their preand/or their co-requisites:
+The qualifying examination covers the following graduate courses, including their preand/or co-requisites: